Menu

 • Score the Ham: Scoring means cutting into the ham, but not deeply.
 Score about ¾ of an inch deep, into the fat, creating a square or diamond pattern all over the ham.
 Stud each diamond or intersection with a clove, if you’re using them.

-• Bake & Make the Glaze: Tent the ham with foil so it can steam.
-Place in the oven and bake for 20 minutes.
-While the ham is cooking, make the glaze by boiling the brown sugar, honey, dijon mustard and ground allspice in a small saucepan for a couple of minutes.
+• Bake & Make the Glaze: Tent the ham with foil, place it in the oven, and bake for 20 minutes.
+While the ham is cooking, make the sticky glaze by boiling the brown sugar, honey, dijon mustard, and ground allspice in a small saucepan for a couple of minutes.
+You could also add a couple of tablespoons of orange juice or pineapple juice for extra flavor.

-• Broil the Ham: Once the internal temperature of the ham has reached 130 degrees, remove the foil and baste with the glaze once more.
-Turn the oven from BAKE to BROIL, and broil the ham for 3-5 minutes, or until the glaze has caramelized.
+• Broil the Ham: Once the internal temperature of the ham has reached 130˚F, remove the foil and baste it with the glaze once more.
+Turn the oven from BAKE to BROIL, and broil the ham for 3-5 minutes or until the glaze has caramelized.

 • Let Rest, Slice & Serve: Remove the ham from the oven and cover again with the foil.
 Allow the ham to rest for about 20 minutes before slicing and serving.